Rebalance the indexer cluster

 Other settings in

 server.conf allow you to control additional aspects of the searchable data rebalance operation when necessary.
 Modify those settings only in consultation with Splunk Support.

-Searchable data rebalance requires that the master node and all peer nodes run Splunk Enterprise version 7.3.0 or higher.
+Searchable data rebalance requires that the manager node and all peer nodes run Splunk Enterprise version 7.3.0 or higher.

 How data rebalancing works

-The master node controls the data rebalancing process.
-To achieve the goal of equitable distribution of bucket copies across all peer nodes, the master moves bucket copies from peers with an above-average number of copies to peers with a below-average number of copies.
+The manager node controls the data rebalancing process.
+To achieve the goal of equitable distribution of bucket copies across all peer nodes, the manager moves bucket copies from peers with an above-average number of copies to peers with a below-average number of copies.
 It continues this process until the cluster is balanced, with each peer holding approximately the same number of bucket copies.

 To achieve rebalancing, the cluster uses the fundamental processes of bucket fixup.
 It streams bucket copies from one peer to another.
 The process of "moving" a bucket copy to another peer thus involves streaming the copy from a peer with an above-average number of bucket copies to a peer with a below-average number of bucket copies.

 The cluster processes buckets sequentially, one after another, until rebalancing is complete.
 It does not wait for one bucket to complete before starting rebalancing on the next, so there will typically be a number of buckets simultaneously undergoing rebalancing.
 See Control rebalancing load.

 In the case of non-searchable data rebalance, once the streaming of a bucket to another peer is complete, the cluster handles the excess bucket copy that now exists by immediately removing a copy of the bucket from a peer with an above-average number of bucket copies overall.
 The cluster performs primary rebalancing at the end of the data rebalancing process.